AliceO2Group/Monitoring/doc/system-implementation-new.md

 ### 5.2 Grafana node

-In order to evaluate Grafana hardware requirements a simple Google Headless test was performed: A dummy dashboard contining 5 plots (14 curves) and 6 months of data (data point every 30 second) was loaded every 1 second.
+In order to evaluate Grafana hardware requirements a simple Google Headless test was performed: A dummy dashboard containing 5 plots (14 curves) and 6 months of data (data point every 30 second) was loaded every 1 second.
 During the test `grafana-server` process utilized:
 - 6% of 16 core (E5520) CPU
 - 0.5% of 32 GB RAM

-In comparison the `influxd` process running at the same machine utilzed 500% of the same CPU, and 3% of RAM.
+In comparison the `influxd` process running at the same machine utilized 500% of the same CPU, and 3% of RAM.

 ### Team
  - [jvino](https://github.com/jvino) - Gioacchino Vino